 We conduct fundamental and applied research at the intersection of structural dynamics and adaptive structures.
 We work on a variety of projects from structural morphing and energy harvesting to vibration reduction and damping treatments.
 Adaptive structures create unique engineering opportunities to perform real-time tailoring for structural morphing, vibration reduction, and energy harvesting.
 We primarily study piezoelectric materials, which couple electrical and mechanical properties (mechanical stress/deformation produces an electric voltage or applying an electric signal induces material movement).
 Other work involves shape memory alloys, magnetorheological fluids, and dielectric elastomers.
-Structural dynamics focus on the vibration, forced response, damping, and component life of complex systems.
-Our most recent work has focused on extending jet engine component life by reducing the fatigue associated with high vibrations and developing models to predict damping accurately.
+Our structural dynamics work involves the vibration, forced response, damping, and component life of complex systems.
+Our most recent projects focus on extending jet engine blade life by reducing vibration, developing new valves for high-frequency aeromechanics testing, and creating morphing composite structures to modulate airflow.

 Type of Project